LittleBigRefresh/Docs/Docs/topics/vita.md

 Select the one you want to patch.
 It will install the plugin for that specific copy only.
 Afterward, a green dot should appear at the right of the screen corresponding to the game you patched.
-If you don't see your game on this list, make sure updates are installed, then try again.
+If you don't see your game on this list, make sure the game's updates are installed and then try again.

 ### Patching LBP PSP